marksherman/submit-tools-umlcs/README.md

 The scripts then expect you to have a different directory, the DST, where you want the student work expanded to, structured as such: DST/assignment_name/student_name/files*

+## Extra Scripts (generally helpful)
+"allw" and "allf" conduct the 'w' and 'f' commands across a series of linux hosts.
+This is useful to take a little peek at who is logged in to a set of development servers.
+This peek was easy when everyone used the same big server, simply with the 'w' and 'f' commands, but in today's distributed environments, you need to check each server individually.
+These scripts automate the process.

 ## How to Use
 Scripts should be placed in a folder within your home directory on the server.
 This folder must be added to your PATH.
 I recommend ~/bin/ as the folder to put them in.